srinandinim/brick-breaker/README.md

 # Brick Breaker

-AP Computer Science A Final Project
-Based off the videogame that comes preloaded on the Blackberry
+This is a game based off the videogame that comes preloaded on the Blackberry.
+The game was created as an AP Computer Science A final project.